CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 ### Prerequisites

 * Multi-cluster Aggregator can only be configured in a Federated ETL environment
-* All clusters in your Federated ETL environment must be configured to build & push ETL files to the object store via `.Values.federatedETL.federatedCluster` and `.Values.kubecostModel.federatedStorageConfigSecret`.
+* All clusters in your Federated ETL environment must be configured to build & push ETL files to the object store via `.Values.federatedETL.federatedCluster` and `.Values.nOpsModel.federatedStorageConfigSecret`.
 See our [Federated ETL](federated-etl.md) doc for more details.
 * If you've enabled Cloud Integration, it _must_ be configured via the cloud integration secret.
 Other methods are now deprecated.
 See our [Multi-Cloud Integrations](/install-and-configure/install/cloud-integration/multi-cloud.md) doc for more details.
-* This documentation is for Kubecost v2 and higher.
+* This documentation is for nOps v2 and higher.

-If you are upgrading to Kubecost v2 from the following environments, see our specialized migration guides instead:
+If you are upgrading to nOps v2 from the following environments, see our specialized migration guides instead:

 * [Federated ETL](/install-and-configure/install/multi-cluster/federated-etl/federated-etl-migration-guide.md)
 * [Thanos](/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md)